efficios/libside/doc/rfc-side-abi.md

 - supports complex and nested types,
 - supports both static and dynamic types.

-The SIDE ABI expresses the instrumentation description as data (no generated code).
+The SIDE instrumentation ABI expresses the instrumentation description as data (no generated code).
 Instrumentation arguments are passed on the stack as an array of typed items, along with a reference to the instrumentation description.

 The following ABIs are introduced to let applications declare their instrumentation and insert instrumentation calls: